eddiechu/Terminal-SIEM/README.md

 Production architecture | One host | Several hosts per role Sizing | xlarge | 4xlarge per host
 Multiprocessing | Yes | Yes
-Log parsing | by awk, jq, golang, build from scratch, with the help of Gen AI | Common log source Detection | by grep or awk, build from scratch, convert from community threat detection rules with the help of Gen AI | Primitive, need to build most
+Log parsing | by awk, jq, golang, build from scratch, with the help of Gen AI | built-in parser for common log source Detection | by grep or awk, build from scratch, convert from community threat detection rules with the help of Gen AI | Primitive, need to build most
-High availability | Can extend to HA | Can extend to HA Scalable | Vertical | Horizontal
+High availability | Load balancer, 2 nodes, share storage | Can extend to HA Scalable | Vertical | Horizontal
 Dashboard and report | No | Yes
 Flexibility | Can develop what even you think | Limit to the product capability